 First, it is known that fault-tolerant quantum computation is impossible (for any positive noise level) without a source of fresh qubits.
-Our model takes care of this by allowing arbitrary one-qubit gates-in particular, this includes gates that take any input, and output a fixed one-qubit state, for instance the classical state $|0\rangle$ .
+Our model takes care of this by allowing arbitrary one-qubit gates-in particular, this includes gates that take any input, and output a fixed one-qubit state, for instance $|0\rangle$.
 This justifies our assumption that the number of qubits in the circuit remains the same throughout the computation: all qubits can be present from the start, since we can reset them to whatever we want whenever needed.

 Second, our assumption that all k-qubit gates are mixtures of unitaries does slightly restrict generality.
-Not every completely-positive trace-preserving map can be written as a mixture of unitaries.
-However, we believe that it is a reasonable assumption.
-As one indication of this, to the best of our knowledge, all known fault-tolerant constructions can be implemented using such gates (in addition to arbitrary one-qubit gates).
-Moreover, all known quantum algorithms gain their speed-up over classical algorithms by using only unitary gates.
+Not every completely-positive trace-preserving map can be written as a mixture of unitaries.2 However, we believe that it is still a reasonable assumption.
+For instance, to the best of our knowledge, all known fault-tolerant constructions can be implemented using such gates (in addition to arbitrary one-qubit gates).
+Moreover, all known quantum algorithms obtain their speed-up over classical algorithms by using only unitary gates.